 To say that chronic pain is a difficult condition to treat is an understatement, most poignantly for those who deal with constant body aches as they navigate the challenging quest for remedies to reduce their symptoms.
 In the search for a cure without the unwanted side effects of pain killers, anti-inflammatories, or opioid medications, people are increasingly considering the value of plant-based natural medicines.
 A long-known substance may fit the bill in many cases of chronic pain, Arnica.

 Arnica is a genus of nearly 40 species of flowering plants, with Arnica Montana being the most widely studied species.
 The main parts of the Arnica plant used for medicinal purposes are the flowers.
 Arnica grows abundantly in high-altitude mountainous regions of Europe and the Americas.
 There are a number of companies that source the Arnica Montana plant, including Mountain Rose Herbs, Bulk Herbs and Spice, and Bulk Apothecary.
 From ancient civilizations to modern day societies, Arnica’s profound anti-inflammatory and bactericidal properties helped humans cope with ailments such as joint pain, nerve pain and insect bites (2, 3).
 Folk remedies of a tea made from Arnica roots to treat back pain dates back centuries.
 Due to its potential toxicity in oral form, however, we advise you to refer to the Homeopathic Pharmacopoeia of the United States for details on Arnica monographs and its limited oral applications (1).

-A plethora of other historical uses including topical applications in the form of ointments and tinctures for bruises, sprains, and contusions make this plant a favorite of apothecaries, as well as wellness connoisseurs.
+A plethora of other historical Arnica benefits including topical applications in the form of ointments and tinctures for bruises, sprains, and contusions make this plant a favorite of apothecaries, as well as wellness connoisseurs.
 Notably, a sector which reaped the benefits of Arnica’s soaring popularity in the past couple of decades is the Aesthetic Medicine Industry.
 Topical applications of gels containing Arnica and Bromelain (derivative of pineapples) rescued patients of their common post-procedure bruising and inflammation following facial enhancers like lip fillers, lasers and other noninvasive surgical procedures.
 A modern topical product containing Arnica, Post-Traumatic Response Gel with MatrX B, developed by a physician, is an effective solution to relieving pain, swelling and redness after aesthetic procedures.